Top recommended travel cameras (smartphone, pocketsize, midsize, DSLR, full frame) as of August 2019.

 - SanDisk Extreme PRO 128GB UHS-I/U3 SDXC Flash Memory Card (buy at Amazon) fits weeks of shooting, great for 4K video.
 Or cheaper: SanDisk 16GB Extreme SDHC Memory Card.

-- Essential Adobe Creative Cloud Photography plan (Lightroom Classic CC 7.x and Photoshop CC) speeds modification (non-destructively), editing, sorting, and labeling of images.
+- Critical editing & organizing software: Adobe Creative Cloud Photography plan (Lightroom Classic CC 7.x and Photoshop CC) speeds modification (non-destructively), editing, sorting, and labeling of images.
 Lightroom version 6 added Photo Merge to Panorama and HDR.
-In 2016, Lightroom CC subscription added Boundary Warp essential for quicker panoramas, and Dehaze to remove haze in skies & glass, as a leap beyond Clarity.
+In 2016, Lightroom CC subscription added Boundary Warp essential for stitching panoramas quicker, and Dehaze to remove haze in skies & glass, as a leap beyond Clarity.
 (Adobe Photoshop software lets advanced users manipulate complex Layers such as for printing, or CMYK color space for publishing.)
 If your Lightroom CC subscription expires, you can still view, organize and export (but not Develop) images.

 - Canon Pixma Pro-100 photo printer (new in 2013, with 8 color dye cartridges) makes economical, vibrant high-quality prints up to 13 x 19 inches, lasting about 30 years behind glass before fading.
 But the following pigment inkjet printers make longer-lasting prints: Canon Pixma Pro-10 printer (2013, with 10 color pigment cartridges) and Epson SureColor P600 printer (2015, with 9 color Ultrachrome HD pigment cartridges, makes superior black & white prints, prints on thicker paper up to 1.3mm thick, supports roll paper, but costs $250 more plus 20% more per print).